Ready or not, it’s time to get ready for colder weather, snow and, of course, higher heating costs.

 10. Schedule a propane tank fill

 You didn’t really think we were going to leave this out, did you?
 Scheduling a tank fill before the cold weather arrives will provide you with faster service and an easy item to check off your winterization checklist.
 Based on years of history, we can tell you that once the first cold snap arrives, everyone remembers that they need a fill.
 Why not head into the winter with a full tank and some added peace of mind?
-Placing an order has never been easier with Crystal Flash’s new customer portal.
+Placing an order is super easy with Crystal Flash’s customer portal.

 BONUS TIPS FOR SNOWBIRDS